ianstormtaylor/slate/docs/api/locations/path.md

 #### `Path.previous(path: Path) => Path | undefined`

 Given a path, get the path to the previous sibling node.
-The method will throw an error if there are no previous siblings (e.g. if the Path is currently `[1, 0]`, the previous path would be `[1, -1]` which is illegal and will throw an error).
+The method will return `undefined` if there are no previous siblings (e.g. if the Path is currently `[1, 0]`, the previous path would be `[1, -1]` which is illegal and will return `undefined`).

 #### `Path.relative(path: Path, ancestor: Path) => Path | undefined`